 The three images on the bottom row, above, further highlight what I mean here – the new windows are mostly just plain glass.
 A hint to the correct style has been made in some cases by introducing fake divisions, but scant thought has gone into this as they have too many sections (try comparing the old with the new).
 And notice how a lot of the pediments and architraves have been removed.
 It all makes for a very dull and uninteresting façade.

 The pics above, from the mid-1970s, show how the original Victorian sashes were still in place (though probably draughty!).
-Note the lovely old signage on the three shops: No.87's hand-painted lettering (with ‘groceries’ squashed in at the end), Shing Lee’s then modern sign (the nasty shape of things to come) with an earlier hand-painted advertisement on the wall above which reads (something like): 'Builder, decorator (xxxx?) and plumbing in all branches', and Grossman’s music and radio shop with its deep windows and lovely old signs for HMV, Decca and Ever Ready.
+Note the lovely old signage on the three shops: No.87's hand-painted lettering (with ‘groceries’ squashed in at the end), Shing Lee’s then modern sign (the nasty shape of things to come) with an earlier hand-painted advertisement on the wall above which reads (something like): 'Builder, decorator (xxxx?) and plumbing in all branches', and Crossman’s music and radio shop with its deep windows and lovely old signs for HMV, Decca and Ever Ready.
+See the comments below for more about Crossman/Grossman.

 On the subject of bad window replacements, further along the Holloway Road, on the rounded corner above no 201, there are some that are so bad they actually bring a smile to my face.